justunsix/garden/src/content/docs/notes/006-3-Tech-AI-Artificial-Intelligence-Microsoft-Azure-AI900-Generative-AI.md

 Use cases for generative AI can be:

+- Create new content like natural language, text, image, video
 - Assistants and custom ones to build on for complex applications like use of agents
 - Analyze and use data